-Trump says he would apologize for retweeting far-right British group
+Trump didn't know far-right group were 'horrible racists'

 A month after Trump's retweet, the Britain First Twitter account was suspended in a purge of far-right accounts which breached the social media platform's guidelines against posting "hateful and abusive" content.

-In an interview this week, Trump said he had a "very good relationship" with May, saying "the real me is somebody that loves Britain."
+"We actually have a very good relationship although a lot of people think we don't.
+I support her.
+I support a lot of what she does and a lot of what she says," he said.

+"And I support you militarily very much.
+I mean, we will come to your defense if anything should happen, which hopefully will never happen.
+But I am a tremendous supporter of the UK."

 A proposed Trump visit to the UK in 2018 was apparently canceled earlier this month, though the White House denied it was due to the threat of protests.
-Asked whether he cared if British people disagreed with his views, Trump said "I don't care.
+Asked by Morgan whether he cared if British people disagreed with his views, Trump said: "I don't care.
 I don't care.
 It's just one of those things.
 I don't say anything you know why?
 Cause I don't care."

+He added that "the real me is somebody that loves Britain" and that he sees it as a special place with special people.

+Trump also hailed his strong bond with May on Thursday, when the pair held a bilateral meeting in Davos on the sidelines of the annual World Economic Forum.